-December 2019 was an eventful month for Irish telecoms operators with a number of legal developments in the area of telecoms customer information requirements.
+Late 2019 and the beginning of 2020 was an eventful period for Irish telecoms operators with a number of legal developments in the area of telecoms customer information requirements.
 Customer rights, and specifically, information requirements, are squarely in the Irish telecoms spotlight.

 In mid-December 2019:

 Six Irish telecoms operators, namely Virgin Media, Three, Digiweb, Imagine, Vodafone and Pure Telecom, were issued with Notifications of Findings of Non-Compliance by ComReg for breaches of customer information requirements under existing Irish electronic communications rules (the Open Access Regulations).
 Those breaches related to failures to provide certain required information to customers, for example, regarding the estimated maximum and advertised download and upload speeds for mobile internet services.
-These operators have until 30 January 2020 to respond to ComReg to state their case;
+These operators had until 30 January 2020 to respond to ComReg to state their case.
+No further information has been published at this time (28 February 2020.

 Meteor, trading as GoMo, was issued with a Direction by ComReg regarding a breach of customer information requirements under existing Irish electronic communications rules (Universal Services and Users’ Rights Regulations).
-This case related to a failure to provide a phone number as a first point of contact for complaints; and
+This case related to a failure to provide a phone number as a first point of contact for complaints.

 The European Commission published an implementing Regulation (2019/2243) specifying the format of certain mandatory advance contract summary information to be given by telecoms operators to customers under new consumer information rules.
 These rules will be introduced across the EU by December 2020 as part of the implementation of the EU Electronic Communications Code.